AnjaliVB/People-Counting-System/README.md

 # People-Counting-System
-A project developed as a task for recruitment process.
+A project developed as a task for recruitment process of a company.